 As a result, unemployment for liberal arts graduates is low, and by the peak earning years, workers who majored as undergraduates in the humanities or social sciences earn more than those who majored as undergraduates in professional or pre-professional fields.
 Among other liberal arts, history majors earn higher median salaries than all other humanities majors and earn the same or more than those who majored in education, communications, or international relations.
 Twenty percent of those history graduates were employed in management positions.

 At the end of the day you learn on the job, and interviewers are looking for intelligence, integrity, and passion for your field- which reflects in your work.
-So whether you're in it for the long road to a history Ph.D. or you're a finance major minoring in history, study what you are passionate about, engage with our faculty (who are a great resource), and recognize what you bring to the table in the workforce.
+So whether you're in it for the long road to a history Ph.D. or you're a finance major minoring in history, study what you are passionate about, engage with our faculty, and recognize what you bring to the table in the workforce.